codefellows/seattle-ops-401d1/midterm-project/README.md

 ### Individual Contributions

 Individual team members must track their project contributions.
-Each individual should carefully document contributions to the following:
+Each individual should carefully document contributions to the following, and include this in your Canvas "Individual Submission" assignment.
 - Python automation script exclusively written by the individual
+  - The script should fit the project scenario but differ in some meaningful fashion from the scripts we made in class.
+For example, different types of target for the attack, or different types of methods used on the target.
+  - It is OK to include multiple scripts in the demo.
+  - The script should adhere to commenting norms established in class, such as creator, date, description, etc.
+  - Explain in script comments how your script differs from in-class examples and Ops Challenges.
+  - Explain in script comments how the script fits into the overall project scenario.
-- Equal share of project documentation tasks
+- Demonstrate you completed an equal share of project documentation tasks.
-  - Reporting
-  - Slide creation
+  - Creation and editing of reporting deliverables
+  - Creation and editing of slide decks
-  - Threat analysis and modeling
+  - Creation and editing of threat analysis and modeling
-- Equal share of technical attack simulation construction and operation
+- Demonstrate you contributed an equal share of technical attack simulation construction and operation.
   - Staging the ToE
   - Constructing, automating or performing the attack TTP
   - Evaluating ToE response to attack and implementing technical solution
-    - Python automation
+    - Python-based automation script
-    - Encryption solution
+    - Defensive encryption solution

 ### Resources